-Testosterone levels in woman are naturally lower than men, so the amount of DHT in their bodies is lower too.
-Due to this difference, hair loss in woman is slightly different than in men.
+Testosterone levels in women are naturally lower than men, so the amount of DHT in their bodies is lower too.
+Due to this difference, hair loss in a woman is slightly different than in men.

 Interrupting the Growth Phase

-In some folks, however — those with a genetic predisposition to hair loss — a group of hormones called androgens interferes with this natural process.
-According to dermatologist Michael Reed, MD, androgen hormones include testosterone, androsteinedione, and dihydrotestosterone (DHT) — all of which are made in men’s bodies in large amounts, and in women’s bodies in small amounts.
+In some folks, however — those with a genetic predisposition to hair loss — a group of hormones called androgens interfere with this natural process.
+According to dermatologist Michael Reed, MD, androgen hormones include testosterone, androstenedione, and dihydrotestosterone (DHT) — all of which are made in men’s bodies in large amounts, and in women’s bodies in small amounts.

 In those who are genetically susceptible, when testosterone comes in contact with enzymes residing in the hair cell, it is converted into the more potent androgen DHT, which then binds with receptors deep within the hair follicle.